 - Simplify Tree hides the categories and sorts project files alphabetically.

-- Hide Generated Files hides the source files that are automatically generated by the build system.
+- Hide Generated Files hides the source files that the build system automatically generates.

-- Hide Disabled Files hides the source files that are not enabled for the current target,
+- Hide Disabled Files hides the source files that you have not enabled for the current target,

-- Hide Empty Directories hides directories that do not contain any files.
+- Hide Empty Directories hides directories that do not have any files.